 Our Core Beliefs about Sex, Dating, Relationships & Marriage

-But in today’s culture, spirituality can mean almost anything while marriage has come to mean almost nothing.
+But in today’s culture, spirituality has come to mean almost anything, while marriage has come to mean almost nothing.
 As for dating wisely, wisdom often seems incompatible with the pursuit of romance.

 So on this page we want to be crystal clear about the foundation of all our teaching, which we draw from these three sources in this order:

 With that understanding, we want to share our core beliefs on our primary topics:

 But first, here are the five commitments to God’s word which guided the drafting of all our core beliefs.

 - We will stand on the truth of God’s word as best we understand it, even when we don’t understand it.
 For how else can anyone stand on any truth at all?